-Updated for 2025: As autism awareness and diagnostic practices continue to evolve, the Autism Diagnostic Observation Schedule (ADOS) remains a cornerstone of reliable clinical assessment.
-In 2025, the ADOS-2 remains the gold standard for diagnosing autism spectrum disorder (ASD) across all age groups — from toddlers to adults.
-New updates in 2025 emphasize culturally sensitive scoring, improved modules for minimally verbal individuals, and broader integration with tools like the SRS-2 and adaptive behavior scales.
+Updated for 2025: Autism awareness and diagnostic practices continue to evolve.
+The Autism Diagnostic Observation Schedule (ADOS-2) remains a cornerstone for reliable clinical assessment.
+It is the gold standard for diagnosing autism spectrum disorder (ASD) across all age groups.
+The recent 2025 updates emphasize culturally sensitive scoring.
+They include improved modules for minimally verbal individuals.
+Additionally, there is broader integration with complementary tools like the SRS-2 (Social Responsiveness Scale), M-CHAT-R, and Vineland Adaptive Behavior Scales.

 What is the Autism Diagnostic Observation Schedule (ADOS)?